-NumChassis For a Cray XE6m, Cray XK6m, or Cray XK7m system only: Uncomment the NumChassis line; NumChassis indicates the number of chassis that are in the Cray MCLASS system.
+NumChassis For a Cray XE6m, Cray XK6m, or Cray XK7m system only, remove the comment character from the NumChassis line.

+NumChassis indicates the number of chassis that are in the Cray MCLASS system.
 Choices are 1, 2, 3, 4, 6, 8, 9, 12, 15, or 18.

-5. Execute the SMWinstall installation script, which updates the base operating system software with SMW security updates and SMW software.
+6. Execute the SMWinstall installation script, which updates the base operating system software with SMW security updates and SMW software.